starFalll/CS766_S24/index.md

 layout: default
 ---
 # Neural Architecture Search for Mobile Semantic Segmentation

 ### CS766 2024 Spring project

 ### Mingkai Wang, Jidong Xu, Ethan Fang

 ## 1 Introduction and Motivation

-Neural architecture search (NAS) has been successful in designing efficient models for various tasks, such as image classification [1, 2, 3, 4, 5, 6], object detection [7, 8] and semantic segmentation [9, 10].
-Considering the great progress of transformer-based architectures in the literature [11, 12, 13], we conclude that searching for effective semantic segmentation needs improvements in search space, performance estimation and search algorithm to further promote the performance.
+Neural architecture search (NAS) has proven effective in crafting streamlined models across diverse domains like image classification [1, 2, 3, 4, 5, 6], object detection [7, 8], and semantic segmentation [9, 10].
+Considering the substantial strides made by transformer-based architectures in the field [11, 12, 13], it's evident that refining the search space, performance estimation, and search algorithms is crucial for advancing semantic segmentation effectiveness.

-More specifically, we discuss and solve two important problems in this paper.
-The first problem is: **How to design the search space for effective semantic segmentation?** The typical workflow of semantic segmentation methods [14, 15, 16] use a encoder-decoder architecture.
-The encoder usually adopts an image classification network to take the high-resolution images as input and output a high-level feature representation.
-And then, the decoder uses the low-resolution feature maps from the encoder, gradually increasing the size of the feature map for the final prediction.
+In this paper, we tackle two pivotal issues.
+The first query is: **How can we optimize the search space for proficient semantic segmentation?** Traditional semantic segmentation methods [14, 15, 16] typically employ an encoder-decoder framework.
+The encoder leverages an image classification network to process high-resolution images into a high-level feature representation.
+Subsequently, the decoder utilizes these features to progressively upscale the feature map for final prediction.

-A number of approaches [17, 16, 18] propose to replace the CNN-based encoder using transformer layers to model global interactions of all pixels in the feature map.
-While CNNs are computationally efficient, they lack the ability to model global interactions, whereas Vision Transformers (ViT) use global self-attention on high-resolution tokens, which can be computationally expensive due to the quadratic complexity of the number of tokens.
-To fully take advantage of both CNNs and ViT, we propose a search space consisting of a sequential combination of CNN and ViT.
-First, a few CNN-based modules process high-resolution images to generate local pyramid features.
-Then, a ViT-based module takes these features as input and captures a full-image receptive field and rich semantics.
-This combination yields a simple decoder with excellent performance, as demonstrated in recent work such as TopFormer [18].
+Several strategies [17, 16, 18] propose replacing the CNN-based encoder with transformer layers to capture global interactions among all pixels in the feature map.
+While CNNs are computationally efficient, they lack global interaction modeling, unlike Vision Transformers (ViT) which employ global self-attention on high-resolution tokens.
+However, ViT's computational overhead due to quadratic complexity impedes its practicality.
+To harness the strengths of both CNNs and ViT, we propose a hybrid search space comprising a sequential fusion of CNN and ViT.
+Initially, a few CNN-based modules process high-resolution images to generate localized pyramid features.
+Subsequently, a ViT-based module ingests these features to capture a holistic image context and nuanced semantics.
+This amalgamation yields a streamlined decoder with impressive performance, as evidenced by recent work such as TopFormer [18].

-After determining the search space, it raises another problem: **How to search the optimal architecture in such HESS?** To efficiently search for the optimal architecture in the heterogeneous supernet, we propose a novel Coordinate Descent Search (CDS) method.
-Coordinate descent is an optimization algorithm that minimizes a function along coordinate directions.
-In each iteration, it selects a coordinate using a coordinate selection rule and minimizes over the corresponding coordinate hyperplane while fixing all other coordinates.
-We apply this method to alternately search for the optimal architecture of the CNN and ViT parts in the supernet.
-The optimal architecture composed of CNN and ViT is obtained through this iterative search process.
+Having defined the search space, another question emerges: **How do we navigate the optimal architecture within this Hybrid Encoder-Supervised Search (HESS)?** To efficiently navigate the heterogeneous supernet for the optimal architecture, we introduce a novel Coordinate Descent Search (CDS) method.
+Coordinate descent is an optimization algorithm that minimizes a function along coordinate axes.
+At each iteration, it selects a coordinate according to a predefined rule and minimizes along the corresponding axis while holding other coordinates constant.
+We employ this method to iteratively search for the optimal architecture of the CNN and ViT segments within the supernet.
+Through this iterative exploration, we derive the optimal architecture composed of CNN and ViT components.

-The NAS model searched by our algorithm can achieve the best accuracy vs. FLOPs trade-off.
-To summarize, we contribute in terms of search space, performance estimation and search algorithm as follows:
+The NAS model unearthed by our algorithm achieves an optimal balance between accuracy and computational complexity.
+To recap, our contributions encompass:

--   We design a new search space for efficient semantic segmentation that combines the strengths and mitigates the weaknesses of different architectures.
-Specifically, we use CNN to extract local features efficiently in the front layers, while utilizing ViT with a full-image receptive field to capture rich semantics.
-This design achieves a accuracy-efficiency trade-off.
+* Designing a novel search space for efficient semantic segmentation, amalgamating the strengths of diverse architectures while mitigating their weaknesses.
+We employ CNNs for efficient local feature extraction in the initial layers, while leveraging ViT for holistic image understanding, striking a balance between accuracy and efficiency.

--   We proposed a novel CDS method to efficiently explore the proposed search space.
-This method is both simple and effective, allowing for quick convergence in problems where computing gradients is infeasible (e.g. architecture search).
+* Introducing a novel CDS method to efficiently traverse the proposed search space.
+This method, simple yet effective, facilitates swift convergence in scenarios where computing gradients is impractical, such as architecture search.

 ## 2 Related Work and Background